yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

 ## Check results

-During a high-availability backup, the entire database is copied.
+During a high-availability backup, the entire YugabyteDB Anywhere state is copied.
 If your universes are visible through YugabyteDB Anywhere UI and the replication timestamps are increasing, the backup is successful.

 ## Upgrade instances